Acing the MBA Essay Questions – Tips & Reviews

 Nevertheless, this prompt contains a couple of hidden questions.
 Ostensibly the prompt only asks about short-term goals.
 However, it’s not effective to talk about short-term objectives without at least briefly suggesting how they fit within a larger, long-term context.

-We agree with admission consultant and Harvard MBA Jon Frank of Admissionado that in the first sentence or two, candidates need to present a big-picture vision into which their short term objectives will fit.
-Then they need to declare their short-term goal, and establish a rationale for why that goal is necessary for them to achieve their long-term objective.
+In the first sentence or two, candidates need to present a big-picture vision into which their short term objectives will fit.
+Then they need to declare their short term goal and establish a rationale for why that goal is necessary for them to achieve their long-term objective.

 The candidate needs to be careful not to discuss their background and explain how they reached such a choice; the question doesn’t ask about those aspects, and any more than briefly establishing a long-term context up-front will waste badly-needed space.
 However, an effective transition to the next section might talk about how the candidate’s career progress will continue to be hindered by personal and professional deficiencies that only the UNC MBA program can remedy.